 Scott Ehrsam is a supply chain director in Caterpillar’s global mining division, where he is responsible for the end-to-end integration of the Bucyrus service parts supply chain.
 As a global supply chain professional, Ehrsam has a proven track record of developing and leading business and supply chain transformations in the Americas, Europe, and Asia.
 His experience also includes leadership roles in manufacturing, service parts operations, and product support.
 He is a regular presenter at APICS conferences and webinars.
 Ehrsam holds an MBA from The University of Chicago Booth School of Business, and a bachelor’s degree in Industrial Engineering from Purdue University.

-Antonio Galvão Costa is vice president of logistics and distribution Americas for Johnson Controls and has more than 26 years of experience encompassing planning, logistics, sourcing, engineering, manufacturing, product portfolio management, marketing operations and a proven track record of managerial success in generating multimillion dollar cost savings and a double-digit percentage improvements in both customer service levels and productivity.
-He has lived and worked in Brazil, England, United States, Switzerland and Netherlands leading local, regional and global teams.
-Galvão Costa has a degree in Production Engineering and MBA from UFRJ in Brazil.
-He’s been the author of the “Working Green” department of APICS magazine since July 2008 and has presented at several conferences and seminars across the United States, Europe and Asia.
+Antonio Galvão Costa is chief supply chain officer for DuBois Chemicals.
+He has more than 27 years of experience encompassing planning, logistics, sourcing, engineering, manufacturing, product portfolio management and marketing operations.
+In addition, Galvão Costa has a proven track record of managerial success in generating multimillion dollar cost savings and double-digit percentage improvements in both customer service levels and productivity.
+He has lived and worked in Brazil, England, the U.S., Switzerland and the Netherlands leading local, regional and global teams.
+Galvão Costa has a degree in production engineering and an MBA from Federal University of Rio de Janeiro.
+He’s been the author of “Working Green” in APICS magazine since July 2008 and has presented at several conferences and seminars across the U.S., Europe, Latin America and Asia.
 He previously served on the APICS Supply Chain Council board of directors.

 Radha Krishna has twenty-five years of combined industry and consulting experience in the United States and Asia.
 Krishna has served in a variety of business and technical roles in supply chain domain at Intel, IBM and PwC.
 In his current role at Intel, he fosters a strong partnership with eco-system (academia, research) and drives supply chain innovation efforts.
 Additionally, Krishna has championed industry standard supply chain body of knowledge in various capacities, including as Intel APICS chair, visiting faculty in business schools, and contributing to several publications and presentations and attending external events.
 He holds a Ph.D. from the National Institute of Industrial Engineering (NITIE), Mumbai, India.